pinco227/dev.pi/README.md

     - To easily navigate throughout the website on any device/platform.
     - To be able to write a testimonial
   - #### As the developer I need:
-    - To be able to add, update and delete skills, education, work experience, portofolio projects and links.
+    - To be able to add, update and delete skills, education, work experience, portfolio projects and links.
     - To be able to update my current status, availability and contact information.
     - To be able to post, edit and delete personal blogs.
     - To be able to manage (approve, remove) user's testimonials.